The nm-connection-editor command on Linux

 All users may connect to this network

 If you select this option, all users can use this connection to connect to the network.
-If you uncheck this option, only the user who is creating the connection can use this connection.
+If you uncheck this option, only the user creating the connection can use this connection.

 Keep this option selected.

-As I mentioned earlier, you can create a connection for any supported device but can use that connection only if that device exists on the system.
-We are creating a connection for an Ethernet device.
+As mentioned earlier, you can create a connection for any supported device, but you can use that connection only if that device exists in the system.
+We are making a connection for an Ethernet device.
 We can use this connection only if we assign it to a physical Ethernet device.

 On the Ethernet tab, select the Ethernet device from the drop-down.

-To use a connection to connect the network, we need to assign an IP configuration to it.
+A connection requires an IP address to connect to the network.
 To assign an IPv4 address, click the IPv4 Settings tab.

-Click Method and select Manual.
+Click the Method option and select Manual.
 The manual method allows us to configure an IP address manually.
-If you want this connection to obtain an IP address from a DHCP server, select DHCP.
+Select DHCP if you want this connection to obtain an IP address from a DHCP server.

 IP address 10.0.0.10 Netmask 255.0.0.0 Gateway 10.0.0.1

-NetworkManager saves all connection files in /etc/sysconfig/network-scripts/ directory.
-It uses the ifcfg- suffix with the connection name to generate a name for the connection configuration file.
-For example, if a connection name is CustomCon1, then the file name will be ifcfg-CustomCon1.
+NetworkManager saves all connection files in the /etc/sysconfig/network-scripts/ directory.
+It generates the name for the connection configuration file by using the ifcfg— prefix with the connection name.
+For example, if a connection name is CustomCon1, the file name will be ifcfg-CustomCon1.

 You can also view the connection configuration file to verify the entries of a connection.

-As mentioned earlier, a device can have multiple connections but can use only the active connection.
-You can set only one connection active at a time. nm-connection-editor does not have an option to activate the connection.
+You can set only one connection active at a time.
+The nm-connection-editor does not have an option to activate the connection.
 You can use the nm-connection-editor only to create, manage, and delete a connection.

-To activate a connection, you can use the nmcli command or nmtui utility.
+Use the nmcli command or nmtui utility to activate a connection.
 The following command activates the CustomCon1 connection.

 #nmcli connection up CustomCon1

-After activating the connection, you can use the ip address show [interface name] command to view the IP configuration of the interface.
+After activating the connection, Use the ip address show [interface name] command to view the interface's IP configuration.

 #ip address show ens160

-As we can see in the above output, the interface is using the IP configuration that we assigned to the CustomCon1 connection.
+As the above output shows, the interface uses the IP configuration assigned to the CustomCon1 connection.

 Modifying/updating/editing a connection